 A selfie is all about you.
 In most selfies, you are the center of attention.
 You might highlight something else in the background also, or do a joint selfie with friends, but the whole point is that you are in the picture.
 Hmmm… I still don’t see a problem, but this seems to be what the critics have an issue with.

-Selfies don’t really have to have a point.
-They are a great way to share with the world what is going on in your life that day.
+They don’t really have to have a point.
+Selfies are a great way to share with the world what is going on in your life that day.
 They say, hey, I’m here, and I take up space on this planet.
 That’s a good thing!
 Posting selfies challenges the idea that you have to justify yourself, and your wish to be seen, to others.
 You don’t have to justify yourself to anyone though.
 It is perfectly fine to take notice of yourself and share that with others, if you want.

 Selfies are a great confidence booster and a simple, fast way of promoting positive self talk.
 Having a great hair day?
 Maybe you are really loving your outfit of the day (OOTD).
 Perhaps you finally did something you have been meaning to for a long time, and you are really proud?
 Selfies are a fantastic way to project your awesomeness to the world in a still subtle way.
 You are allowed to take up space in this world, both online and in real life.